JMU reports more than 500 active COVID-19 cases days after reopening for in-person classes

 HARRISONBURG, Va.
-(WAVY) — James Madison University reported 138 new COVID-19 cases on Tuesday to raise its cumulative number of active cases to more than 500, the highest reported figure of any college in Virginia.
+(WAVY) — James Madison University reported 138 new COVID-19 cases on Tuesday, which raised its cumulative number of active cases to more than 500, the highest reported figure of any college in Virginia.

 With 513 active cases, about 2.3% of the school’s roughly 20,000 students are currently infected.